thehui87/Learning-Godot/tutorial_transforms.md

 <p align="center"><img src="images/tutomat4.png"></p>

 So, we can see that the "design space" has been transformed too.
 How can we best represent this transformation?
-Let's use 3 vectors for this (in 2D), a normal pointing towards X positive, a normal pointing towards Y positive and a translation.
+Let's use 3 vectors for this (in 2D), a unit vector pointing towards X positive, a unit vector pointing towards Y positive and a translation.

 <p align="center"><img src="images/tutomat5.png"></p>